Home

 SSDs and fast memory make quite a big difference of course.
 Regarding the CPU, the whole system is designed to benefit more from fewer cores with higher single core speed like Workstation CPU's or AMD Epyc 4004 series.
 The reason is the single writer at a time limitation from SQLite.

-Hiqlite can run as a single instance as well, which will have lower latency and higher throughput of course, but I did not include this in the tests, because you usually want a HA Raft cluster of course.
+Hiqlite can run as a single instance as well, which will have even lower latency and higher throughput of course, but I did not include this in the tests, because you usually want a HA Raft cluster.
 With higher concurrency (-c), only write / second will change, reads will always be local anyway.

 Test command (-c adjusted each time for different concurrency):